Neural Topic Models with Survival Supervision: Jointly Predicting Time-to-Event Outcomes and Learning How Clinical Features Relate: Experiments

-\paragraph{Experimental Setup} We benchmark \textsc{survScholar} against a total of 7 baselines: 4 classical methods (Cox proportional hazards \citep{cox1972regression}, lasso-regularized Cox \citep{coxnet}, k-nearest neighbor Kaplan-Meier \citep{beran1981,lowsky2013}, and random survival forests (RSF) \citep{ishwaran2008random}), 2 deep learning methods (DeepSurv \citep{katzman2018deepsurv} and DeepHit \citep{lee2018deephit}), and a naive two-stage decoupled LDA/Cox model (fit unsupervised LDA first and then fit a Cox model).
-For all methods, 5-fold cross-validation on training data is used to select hyperparameters (if there are any) prior to training on the complete training data.
-Hyperparameter search grids are included in our code.
-For both cross-validation and evaluating test set accuracy, we use the time-dependent concordance $C^{td}$ index \citep{antolini2005time}, which roughly speaking is the fraction of pairs of subjects in a validation or test set who are correctly ordered, accounting for temporal and censoring aspects of survival data.
-Similar to area under the ROC curve for classification, a $C^{td}$ index of 0.5 corresponds to random guessing and 1 is a perfect score.
-For every test set $C^{td}$ index reported, we also compute its 95\% confidence interval, which we obtain by taking bootstrap samples of the test set with replacement, recomputing the $C^{td}$ index per bootstrap sample, and taking the 2.5 and 97.5 percentile values.
+We benchmark \textsc{scholar lda-cox}, \textsc{scholar lda-aft}, \textsc{scholar sage-cox}, and \textsc{scholar sage-aft} against~5 baselines: 2 classical methods (lasso-regularized Cox \citep{simon2011regularization}, and random survival forests (RSF) \citep{ishwaran2008random}), 2 deep learning methods (DeepSurv \citep{katzman2018deepsurv} and DeepHit \citep{lee2018deephit}), and a naive two-stage decoupled LDA/Cox model (fit unsupervised LDA first and then fit a Cox model).
+For all methods, we hold out 20\% of the training data as a validation set to select hyperparameters.
+Hyperparameter search grids are included in Appendix~\ref{appendix:hyperparameter-grids}.
+For evaluating a model's prediction accuracy on the validation set as well as the final test set, we use the time-dependent concordance $C^{\textsf{td}}$ index \citep{antolini2005time}.
+For every test set $C^{\textsf{td}}$ index reported, we also compute its 95\% confidence interval, which we obtain by taking 1000 bootstrap samples of the test set with replacement, recomputing the $C^{\textsf{td}}$ index per bootstrap sample, and taking the 2.5 and 97.5 percentile values among the $C^{\textsf{td}}$ indices computed.

-For \textsc{survScholar}, we also include a variant \textsc{survScholar-few} that instead of picking whichever hyperparameters (number of topics $k$ and the survival loss importance weight $\eta$) achieve the highest training cross-validation $C^{td}$ index, we instead favor choosing a hyperparameter setting with the fewest number of topics that achieves a cross-validation $C^{td}$ index within 0.005 of the best score.
-We empirically found that often a much fewer number of topics achieves a training cross-validation score that is nearly as good as the max found.
-For ease of model interpretation, using a fewer number of topics is preferable.

-\begingroup \paragraph{Results} Test set $C^{td}$ indices are reported in Table~\ref{tab:results} with 95\% confidence intervals.
-The main takeaways are that: (a) the two \textsc{survScholar} variants are the best or nearly the best performers on \textsc{support-1}, \textsc{support-3}, and \textsc{metabric}; (b) even when the \textsc{survScholar} variants are not among the best performers, they still do as well as some established baselines; (c) the two \textsc{survScholar} variants have very similar performance (so for interpretation, we use \textsc{survScholar-few}), and (d) no single method is the best across all datasets.